-- Please click here to for information on how to make a consultation appointment with NIJC.
-Please note that NIJC is currently operating a limited asylum intake system and is not accepting new intakes through our hotline.
-Individuals are encouraged to seek other representation through the links below.
-Asylum seekers who are in immigration court (deportation) proceedings can also obtain information about the immigration process through NIJC’s help desk, located at the Chicago Immigration Court at 525 W. Van Buren Street, Suite 500, Mondays-Thursdays.
+Asylum seekers who are in immigration court (deportation) proceedings can obtain information about the immigration process through NIJC’s help desk, located at the Chicago Immigration Court at 525 W. Van Buren Street, Suite 500, Mondays-Fridays.

-- For a list of private attorneys with whom you may wish to consult about your case, please visit www.ailalawyer.com.
+- For a list of private attorneys with whom you may wish to consult about your case, please visit www.ailalawyer.com or https://www.icirr.org/fsn.
 You can also view a list of immigration organizations at https://www.immigrationadvocates.org/nonprofit/legaldirectory/.

 But if you cannot find an attorney to represent you,

 you can request asylum on your own (also known as “pro se”).